 FY18 Community Forestry Funding

-COMING SOON - grant opportunity for urban forestry assistance.
+COMING SOON - grant opportunity for urban forestry assistance to public entities.
 Eligible projects include tree planting, obtaining a tree inventory, and developing or updating a tree ordinance or management plan.
-Funds will be to utilize for fall 2018 and spring 2019 planting seasons.
+Funds will be vailable to utilize for spring 2019 planting season.
 All grants must be complete by June 30, 2019.
-Request for proposals will be posted in early April, 2018.
-For more information, please email Beth Corrigan at firstname.lastname@example.org.
+Request for proposals will be posted in mid August, 2018.
+For more information, please email Beth Corrigan at email@example.com.

 This urban forestry outreach program offers a wide range of information and assistance: